Introduction: An Idea for El Salvador

 Local Expertise

 What sets this initiative apart is the utilization of local expertise.
-Traditional knowledge of fruit processing, passed down through generations, has been combined with modern technology to create a truly sustainable product.
+Traditional knowledge of fruit processing, passed down through generations, has been combined with modern technology to create a sustainable product.
 Local artisans and craftsmen are also involved in the bag-making process, adding a touch of cultural significance to each eco-friendly bag.

 Quality and Durability